Author: Kurt Vonnegut

 "There is but one truly serious philosophical problem, and that is suicide.
 Judging whether life is or is not worth living amounts to answering the fundamental question of philosophy."

 Camus's brutal query of course raises one of the deepest questions floating about in the modern West's collective subconscious: Is there any point at all in going on with life?
 What's the point?
-I expect you've bumped into these questions more than a few times in your life Kurt.
+I expect you've bumped into these questions more than once in your life Kurt.
 That we humans need to ask this question in the first place, immediately highlights our feeling of being out of place in this world.
 Why does it (this world) seem like that (brutal, disjointed, screwed up)?
 Oddly George Orwell, in his novel 1984, seems to have glimpsed this strange truth about humans...
 At one point Orwell has his main character, Winston, thinking to himself (1949/1984: 52):

 Always in your stomach and in your skin there was a sort of protest, a feeling that you had been cheated of something that you had a right to.
 It was true that he had no memories of anything greatly different.
 In any time that he would accurately remember, there had never been quite enough to eat, one had never had socks or underclothes that were not full of holes, furniture had always been battered and rickety, rooms underheated, tube trains crowded, houses falling to pieces, bread dark coloured, tea a rarity, coffee filthy-tasting, cigarettes insufficient — nothing cheap and plentiful except synthetic gin.
 And though, of course, it grew worse as one's body aged, was it not a sign that this was not the natural order of things, if one's heart sickened at the discomfort and dirt and scarcity, the interminable winters, the stickiness of one's socks, the lifts[9] that never worked, the cold water, the gritty soap, the cigarettes that came to pieces, the food with its strange evil tastes?
 Why should one feel it to be intolerable unless one had some kind of ancestral memory that things had once been different?

 Now if we were solely the product of chance and natural selection (or as you put it Kurt, "accidents"), and nothing else, then we would have no incentive, no strong urge, to ask such questions.
 We would be comfortable and quite at home with all the brutality and cruelty, but as you well know we ain't.
-“So it goes” is fine in a novel being read on a nice beach on a sunny day (or even as research for a university paper), but this wears thin very quickly in real life.
+“So it goes” is fine in a novel being read on a nice beach on a sunny day (or even as assigned reading for a university paper), but this wears thin very quickly in real life.
 Since we humans were originally made for an UnFallen World, we simply can't avoid asking the WHY questions.
 The brutality of This World is a painful puzzle to us.
 It doesn't feel like home...
 This is the human condition: beauty mixed with ugliness, health mixed with decay, good will mixed with the insanity of war, etc....
 Even in the very best of times, with material and social/sexual fulfilment, we humans are still bugged with the stupid, nagging question, “Is that all there is?”

-The Bible tells us that we were created for a perfect world, a staggeringly beautiful world.
-That was the Creator's intent.
-Just imagine a man and a woman getting along with no arguments, no fights AT ALL?
-How about that?
-Hard to imagine eh?
-Just that by itself would be Paradise enough for a lot of people.
-But the first woman and first man screwed things up big time.
-They had it all, but rejected God's offer and bought the lie that they could do ‘better' on their own.
-And here we are...
-So our Fallen World is primarily a MORAL problem.
-We've all rebelled against God, the Giver of life and of all that is good.
-And now we're stuck with the results...
 In fact the doctrine of the Fall is the one Judeo-Christian doctrine that is the most massively empirically demonstrated.
 On any given day, just check out the headlines of any major newspaper.
 Natural disasters, wars, disease, divorce, corruption in high (and low) places.
 On and on and on...
 Even a ten-year-old can figure it out.
 No doubt about it, we do live in a Fallen World.
 We're not in Paradise any more...
-While we still have a few leftovers from the original Creation in the beauty of a spectacular sunset, in your own child's first smile or a woman's beauty, the world we now know is like the crap stuck at the bottom of a garbage can compared to the original Creation.
+While we still have a few leftovers from the original Creation in the beauty of a spectacular sunset, in your own child's first smile or a woman's grace, all the beauty in this world is like the crap stuck at the bottom of a garbage can compared to the original Creation.
 Thing is, deep down in our souls, we still have some residual/instinctual memory of this original Creation and when we are forced to confront the brutal reality of THIS world this memory sometimes drives us crazy[10].
 The New Testament says this about the present human condition:

 For the creation was subjected to vanity, not of its own will, but by reason of him who subjected it, in hope that the creation itself also shall be delivered from the bondage of corruption into the liberty of the glory of the children of God.
 For we know that the whole creation groans and travails in pain together until now.
 (Romans 8: 20-22 ASV)